riAssinstAr/Spot-Mate/README.md

 ## FAQ

-- If the package doesn't work as intended or if you'd like to request a new feature to be added, please feel to contact me or create a PR.
+- If the package doesn't work as intended or if you'd like to request a new feature to be added, please feel to contact me or create a issue.

-- This script was made to allow users to share the Liked Songs playlist since it does not come with a sharing link related to it.
-The package adds all the songs in users Liked playlist to a new playlist.
+- It is a prerequisite for all users to create the Spotify app with the Spotify account the user wish to manage.
+Without the Client ID and Secret the app will not work.